sj0m/GearsMap/README.md

 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is released under a custom license (see LICENSE file).
+Summary of key terms:

+Do not modify the original code

+Additions/extensions allowed, but must credit the original author

+No commercial use allowed except by the author

+Do not claim ownership of the project or any part of it

+Proper credit must always be given to Sajad

+The author is not liable for any harmful or unethical usage

 ---

-Copyright

-© 2025 Sajjad Moh.
-All rights reserved.
-This software is distributed under the MIT License.
-You are free to use, modify, and distribute it, provided you include proper attribution.

----

 Disclaimer

-This software is provided "as is", without warranty of any kind, express or implied.
-The author is not liable for any damages or losses resulting from the use or misuse of this tool.
+This software is provided "as is", without any warranties, express or implied.
 Use at your own risk.
+The author assumes no responsibility for misuse, data loss, or damages.

 ---

 Contributions

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome!
+For major changes, please open an issue first to discuss proposed ideas.

 ---

 Author

-Sajjad Moh.
+Sajad Moh.
-Built with passion for Linux users who love terminal tools.
+Built with passion for Linux users who love efficient terminal tools.

+---

+---